Sell Your House with Tax Liens in Florida

 Tax Liens Can Lead to Foreclosure

 Unpaid property taxes can result in tax liens that can lead to foreclosure.
 The longer you wait, the more penalties and interest accrue.
-Tax liens can make it nearly impossible to sell through traditional means.
+Tax liens can make a traditional sale harder because the title company must identify payoff amounts, lien releases, and deadlines before closing.

 Property at risk of tax deed sale